 Branson, located in the Ozark Mountains of Southwest Missouri, is known to some as the perfect summer family getaway.
-While that may be true, I’ll argue that a trip to Branson in the fall may be even better because the temperatures are cooler and the picturesque Ozark Mountains are showing their spectacular fall colors.
-In addition, the crowds are less — which is always a good thing.
-Some folks were wearing masks and some were not, so the choice is yours.
+While summer is of course a perfect time to go to the lake, I’ll argue that a trip to Branson in the fall may be even better!
+With cooler temperatures and the picturesque Ozark Mountains showing their spectacular fall colors, it’s hard to beat Branson in the fall.
+Another huge benefit to visiting in the fall is that the crowds are fewer; always a good thing.
 Here are the best ways to experience fall foliage in Branson.

 Note: Some information in this piece was obtained during a sponsored press trip, but all recommendations are my own.

 Branson has lots of fun ways to celebrate and one celebratory event that should be at the top of your list is the Sunset Ceremony held at Top of The Rock.
 Located at Big Cedar Lodge high in the hills, Top of The Rock is home to several unique attractions.
-Here you’ll find a nature preserve you can tour by golf cart, a top notch 18-hole golf course, and world class dining.
-To “top” things off, it holds a really cool Sunset Ceremony each evening complete with bagpipes and the firing of a Civil War cannon.
+This place is unbelievably beautiful and the views are incredible.
+At Top of the Rock, you’ll find a nature preserve you can tour by golf cart, a top notch 18-hole golf course, and world class dining.
+To “top” things off, they hold a cool Sunset Ceremony each evening complete with bagpipes and the firing of a Civil War cannon.
 It’s a very unique end to the day!
 For the best view, head over to the deck at the Osage restaurant which overlooks the grounds where the ceremony takes place.

 I recommend going to Top of The Rock earlier in the day and experiencing the Lost Canyon and Nature Trail.
 On the tour, you’ll be immersed in nature as you wind your way through the beautiful grounds via an electric golf cart.
 Almost as soon as you start your tour, you’ll go through a cave!
 And you can even make a pit stop at the Bat Bar within the cave to indulge in a cold beverage!
 You’ll then continue on where you’ll see nature at its finest, including many waterfalls, along with lots of pristine table rocks.
 Along the tour route, you’ll be able to make stops for plenty of gorgeous photo ops to capture the magic of the fall colors.
 The tour is very popular so make your reservations online to ensure you secure a golf cart!